pascme05/PyPowerSim/README.md

 are the load voltage and current respectively.

+# Usage
+Using PyPowerSim is straight forward and requires only two inputs, namely the model parameters for the switching devices and the dc-link capacitor and the configuration file including experimental, data, topology, as well as parameter information.
+Detailed information about these two inputs are provided below:

+## Configuration
+The configuration file is an .xlsx file that is stored under \config and includes all parameter which are relevant for the simulation.
+In detail, these parameters are grouped in four different categories, namely experimental, data, topology, as well as parameters.
+Explanation as well as valid inputs for each parameter can be found in the configuration file, description of the configuration file can be found below:

+1) Name:          Descriptive name of the variable (arbitrary identifier)
+2) Category:      Category of the variable (might be empty)
+3) Description:   Detailed description of the variable including valid options
+4) Variable:      Variable name used inside the source code
+5) Value:         Value of the respective variable
+6) Unit:          Unit of the respective variable

+From the above column only the 'Value' column should be adapted by the user, the other columns must not be changed as they are used for reading the value.

+## Parameters
+The parameter files include one .xlsx file for the switching devices and one for the dc-lin capacitor respectively.
+In detail, these files include electrical and thermal parameters of the respective component.
+Explanation as well as valid inputs for each parameter can be found in the configuration file, description of the configuration file can be found
+below:

+1) Parameter:     Arbitrary identifier for the respective parameter
+2) Description:   Description of the parameter
+3) Model:         Definition for which modeling approach the parameter is used (constant, linear, or tabular)
+4) Symbol:        Symbol used inside the source code
+5) Typical:       Typical value of the variable
+6) Values:        Values of the variable
+7) Unit:          Unit of the variable

+From the above column only the 'Value' column should be adapted by the user, the other columns must not be changed as they are used for reading the value.

+## Start Script
+To execute a new simulation three things are needed.
+First, a valid configuration file as discussed above.
+Second, valid parameter files for the switching devices and the capacitor.
+Third a start script as provided in start.py used for defining the configuration and the parameter .xlsx files as well as the simulation mode.
+The following aspects can be defined in the start script:

+### General
+1) Name:    Name of the simulation file (used for saving outputs)
+2) Author:  Author of the simulation
+3) Debug:   Debug mode for checking internal results
+4) Output:  Simulation output, i.e. output variable that is controlled (Current, Voltage, Power, etc.)
+5) Type:    Simulation type, i.e. operating mode of the toolkit (Sweep, Steady-State, Transient, etc.)

+### Input Files
+1) Conf:    Configuration .xlsx file stored under \config used as input for general parameters and settings
+2) Swi:     Parameter .xlsx file of the switching devices stored under \para\Swi
+3) Cap      Parameter .xlsx file of the dc-link capacitor stored under \para\Cap

+### Plotting and Saving
+1) Plot:    Plotting options for displaying results
+2) PlotGen: Generic plots for thermal and electrical models as well as transfer functions
+3) Save:    Option for saving results to \results

 # Results
 In the following chapter a set of reference results is provided using the B6 converter architecture and the default setup file.
 For the default operation an IFX switch is chosen (